Raising funds is one of the toughest parts of starting a startup.

 I thought of combining all my answers into a single blog so that its easier for me to give my blog’s link in future (helps me from being repetitive).

-The lack of money or shortage of money is one of the topmost reasons “Why Startups fail?”.
-And I can write the above line with confidence.
+The lack of money or a shortage of money is one of the topmost reasons to turn your startup as a part of failed startups .

-One of our startups had shut shop because we ran out of money and guess what, we exhausted all our money even before the startup could see the light of day.
+One of our startups had shut shop because we exhausted all our money even before the startup could see the light of day.

 I know bad planning was another reason to lead to the apocalypse but ultimately, it was money which put a full stop to our dreams.